Kid's Tea Party Ideas

 - Doily Invitation

 Take a plain white paper plate and draw/stick images of pretty cupcakes round the outer edge.
 Write the tea party details on it and then stick it to the middle of a pretty round paper doily.
 Then roll it up and secure it with a napkin ring or piece of ribbon.

-Kids Tea Party Ideas - Costumes
+Kid's Tea Party Ideas for Costumes

-Kids Tea Party Ideas - Decorations
+Decorations for Kid's Tea Party Ideas

 If the weather is warm, an outdoor tea party under a canopy can be just perfect.
 Decorate the canopy with lots of flowers (real or fake) and string balloons from the ceiling.
 Make the table the centerpiece and lay it up as though royalty was coming to tea!